Injabie3/LLSIF-Excel/README.md

 Please feel free to modify the embedded VBA code.

+If you would like to make a pull request, please make sure to modify the VBA-Module files.
+Thanks in advance!

 ### For Excel 2010/2007
 This spreadsheet works on Excel 2010/2007, but you will notice #VALUE errors in a few cells.
 This can be easily fixed by changing the formula in those cells to reflect the correct "rounding" function on these versions